fals/fals.github.io/_posts/2018-09-19-cqrs-clean-architecture.md

 ## Clean Architecture

-I met Clean Architecture at first reading Uncle Bob's book with the same title, and I immediately fell in love with the simplicity and applicability of his principles.
+I met Clean Architecture at first hand reading Uncle Bob's book with the same title, and I immediately fell in love with the simplicity and applicability of his principles.
 Clean Architecture is all about enforce right policy rules to the way in which your software architecture is organized and more important, making it evolvable, delaying technology decisions as much as possible, as the Uncle Bob himself stated:

 >The strategy behind that facilitation is to leave as many options open as possible, for as long as possible, Robert C. Martin

 Clean Architecture has lots of different interpretations and implementations around.
-I've tried to implement CQRS with Clean in the best way to take advantage of the main concepts of this architectural pattern, making creating a sample microservice template flexible, maintainable, evolvable, testable, detached from technology and what I think as more important respecting the policy rules, which ensure that dependencies are always lower level than their definitions.
+I've tried to implement CQRS with Clean in the best way to take advantage of the main concepts of this architectural pattern, making a sample microservice template flexible, maintainable, evolvable, testable, detached from technology and what I think as more important respecting the policy rules, which ensure that dependencies are always lower level than their definitions.

 >Source Code dependencies must point only inward, towards higher-level policy, Robert C. Martin